 BEFORE THE FUNERAL

 Instructions in a will: Decisions around funerals can be very difficult for families during their time of grief, even more so if they have not been made aware of their loved one’s wishes.
-The best way to make your wishes clear is to include such instructions in your will.
+Putting instructions in your will is the best way to make your wishes clear.

-Organising a funeral: The funeral is organised by a funeral director, appointed and paid for by the family, in liaison with our Rabbi.
+Organising a funeral: The funeral is organised by a funeral director, appointed and paid for by the family, in liaison with our Rabbi or designated contact in the community.
 You can find local funeral directors on yell.com or other internet search, or by looking in the yellow pages.
-Our congregation does not have a preferred director.
+Our congregation does not have a preferred funeral director.

-The Rabbi and funeral director will liaise to arrange a convenient date and time.
-The Rabbi will organise the service, working together with the family to reconcile Jewish tradition and teaching and the congregational minhag with all of the family’s needs, compose the eulogy and support the bereaved.
+The service leader and funeral director will liaise to arrange a convenient date and time.
+The Rabbi will organise the service, working together with the family to reconcile their needs with Jewish tradition, teaching and the congregational minhag; and will help compose the eulogy if the family wishes, and support the bereaved.
 Bristol and West Progressive Jewish Congregation can organise burial and cremation.

 Partners: A grave in any burial ground is consecrated as Jewish by the funeral service held there.
 Subject to available space, all partners whether Jewish or not can be buried either together or as near as possible to each other.
 It is important to make this clear before your death.